 - both you and the landlord agree to them

-- they do not conflict with the Residential Tenancies Act 2010 or any other laws
+- they do not conflict with the Act 2010 or any other laws

-- they do not conflict with the terms of the standard agreement.
+- they don’t conflict with the terms of the standard agreement

 Also see Factsheet 01: Residential Tenancies Act.